-Table of Contents Page Supplement ary Information 20 Contains fina ancial information and notes relative to federal financial assistance.
-Exhibit #4 Schedule of Expenditures of Federal Awards 21 Notes to the Schedule of Expenditures of Federal Awards 31 Additional l information 32 required by g ic information related to the Consortium, including reports and items generally accepted government auditing standards and/or U. S. magement and Budget (OMB) Circular A-133 for federal audits.
+- Table of Contents Page Supplement ary Information 20 Contains fina ancial information and notes relative to federal financial assistance.
+Exhibit #4 Schedule of Expenditures of Federal Awards 21 Notes to the Schedule of Expenditures of Federal Awards 31 Additional 1 Information 32 required by g ic information related to the Consortium, including reports and items generally accepted government auditing standards and/or U. S. anagement and Budget (OMB) Circular A-133 for federal audits.
 Exhibit #5 Board Members and Officials - a listing of the Consortium Board members and officials.
 33 Exhibit #6 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - a report on internal controls related to the financial statements and on whether the Consortium complied with laws and regulations which could have a direct and material effect on the Consortium's financial statements.
-35 Exhibit #7 Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by OMB Circular A-133 - a report on internal controls over compliance with requirements of laws, regulations, contracts, and grants applicable to major federal programs and an opinion on whether the Consortium complied with laws, regulations, and the provisions of contracts or grant agreements which could have a direct and material effect on each major program.
+35 Exhibit #7 Report on Compliance With Requirements That Could Have a Direct and Material Effect on Each Major Program and on Internal Control Over Compliance in Accordance With OMB Circular A-133 - a report on internal controls over compliance with requirements of laws, regulations, contracts, and grants applicable to major federal programs and an opinion on whether the Consortium complied with laws, regulations, and the provisions of contracts or grant agreements which could have a direct and material effect on each major program.
 37 Exhibit #8 Schedule of Findings and Questioned Costs - a schedule summarizing the results of audit findings relating to the financial statements as required by Government Auditing Standards and findings and questioned costs for federal awards as required by OMB Circular A-133.
 40